Colorful Karlovy Vary is the Best European Spa Town You’ve Never Heard Of

 The same can be said for much of continental Europe.

-There’s also plenty to see and do even if you visit in the winter months (like we are).
+There’s also plenty to see and do even if you visit in the winter months (like we did).
 You’ll also score the lowest hotel rates and better availability at the most popular spas.

-The Czech Republic is well known for fantastic Christmas markets and Karlovy Vary is no exception.
-The market’s 2022 dates have not yet been announced but you can find more information on their official website here.
+Plus, the Czech Republic is well known for fantastic Christmas markets and Karlovy Vary is no exception.

 Best Hotels in Karlovy Vary